AdobeDocs/experience-manager-65.en/help/assets/asynchronous-jobs.md

 ## Configure thresholds for asynchronous processing {#configuring-thresholds-for-asynchronous-processing}

-You can configure the threshold number of assets or references for AEM Assets to process a particular operation asynchronously.
+You can configure the threshold number of assets or references for Assets to process a particular operation asynchronously.

 ### Configure thresholds for asynchronous delete operations {#configuring-thresholds-for-asynchronous-delete-operations}